lixiao189/Vim_BackUP/README.md

    ```
    node.js
    vim-plug
+   ccls
    ```
 ## How to use
    I use the vim-plug to manage all the plugins

-   Whe you want to use the config, move the folder to the ~/.vim folder to use If you want to update the plugin, you can use the vim command
+   Whe you want to use the config, move the folder to the ~/.vim folder to use.

+   If you want to update the plugin, you can use the vim command

    ```